ElBrewster/sound-shelter/zToDo.md

 - [ ] refer to this todo list for history of project planning in the README,highlight wishlist
 - [ ] fix wonky donators reports, the styling and responsiveness is not on point
 - [ ] fix spacing between sections since jumping from one of the links in the toolbar nav navigates to an odd selection of sections, like 90% of the target and 20-30% of the next section, just needs cleanup
+- [ ] main `+page.svelte` needs refactoring because the script portion is so long it is not readable.
+Add a `utils` file somewhere?
+Ask in the Svelte Discord

 ## Wishlist: